heaventree/IDE-AI-WITH-MAIK/docs-system/architecture/decisions/ADR-004-AI-Governance.md

 ## Context

-As Bolt DIY integrates advanced AI capabilities, we need to address several concerns related to AI governance:
+As MAIK-AI-CODING-APP integrates advanced AI capabilities, we need to address several concerns related to AI governance:

 1. Lack of transparency in AI decision-making processes
 2. Potential for bias in AI-generated content and recommendations